payalpatra/Javascript-DSA/README.md

 # Javascript-DSA
-## Let's Master Data Structures using Javascript 👨‍💻💻
+## Let's Master Data Structures & Algorithms using Javascript 👨‍💻

 # Overview
-## This repository will have 3 sections covering concepts of Data Structures And Algorithms.
+## This repository will have 3 sections covering concepts of Data Structures And Algorithms. 🥇

 # Contents
 ## Section 1